-Being a patent agent is a demanding job that requires long hours, even some evenings and weekends. patent agents collaborate with patent attorneys, the USPTO office and inventors, and can travel to meet with clients.
-Work can be fast and stressful at times.
-This is true for any job in the field of law, and it is perhaps the most stressful and challenging part of a career in patent law.
+Being a patent agent is a demanding job that requires long hours, even some evenings and weekends.
+Patent agents collaborate with patent attorneys, the USPTO office, and inventors, and may need to travel to meet with clients.
+The work can be fast-paced and stressful at times.
+This is true for any job in the field of law, and it is perhaps the most challenging part of a career in patent law.
 To become a patent agent, one must have a technical degree and pass the patent bar exam.